-Also, since your backend stores the information multiple channels use, you can distribute personalized offers across devices based on actions your customers have taken in other platforms.
+Also, since your backend stores the information multiple channels use, you can distribute personalized offers across devices based on your customers' actions on other platforms.

 Integrate With Third-Party Software

-Traditional commerce platforms tend to be monolith solutions where if you want to add a new feature you have to use a plugin that slows down your eCommerce store in the long run.
+Traditional commerce platforms tend to be monolith solutions where if you want to add a new feature, you have to use a plugin that slows down your eCommerce store in the long run.
 For eCommerce retailers, a slow site means fewer customers.
-Luckily, the headless architecture enables integration with best-of-breed software tools for improved performance.
+The headless architecture enables integration with best-of-breed software tools for improved performance.

 Scale To New Markets and Segments

-A traditional commerce platform doesn’t give customers the option of changing language much less enable content localization in their websites, which represents a barrier for users whose language isn’t English or aren’t located in an English-speaking country.
-A headless eCommerce solution gives marketers the ability to offer automatic translation for users to give them a seamless storefront experience.
+A traditional commerce platform doesn't allow customers to change language, much less enable content localization in their websites, which represents a barrier for users whose language isn't English or aren't located in an English-speaking country.
+A headless eCommerce solution allows marketers to offer automatic translation for users to give them a seamless storefront experience.

 Cut Down IT Costs